mlflow/recipes-regression-template/README.md

   ```

 ### Ingest step
-The ingest step resolves the dataset specified by the `steps.ingest` section in [`recipe.yaml`](https://github.com/mlflow/recipes-regression-template/blob/main/recipe.yaml)
+The ingest step loads the dataset specified by the `steps.ingest` section in [`recipe.yaml`](https://github.com/mlflow/recipes-regression-template/blob/main/recipe.yaml).
-and converts it to parquet format, leveraging the custom loader code specified in the `steps.ingest` section if necessary.
 **Note**: If you make changes to the dataset referenced by the ingest step (e.g. by adding new records or columns),
 you must manually re-run the ingest step in order to use the updated dataset in the recipe.
 The ingest step does not automatically detect changes in the dataset.

-Below are all the possible options and full reference guide for different configurations allowed in ingest step:
+Below are all the possible options and full reference guide for different configurations allowed in the ingest step:

-The input dataset is specified by the `steps.ingest` section in [`recipe.yaml`](https://github.com/mlflow/recipes-regression-template/blob/main/recipe.yaml) as follows:

 <details>
 <summary><strong><u>Using: "parquet"</u></strong></summary>